 Israeli Budget Planner

-Trusted84/100Plan household and personal budgets with Israeli-specific costs, rates, and financial products.
+Trusted88/100Plan household and personal budgets with Israeli-specific costs, rates, and financial products.
 Use when user asks about budgeting in Israel, mortgage (mashkanta) calculations, arnona rates, cost of living, takciv, or monthly expense planning.
-Covers Bank of Israel prime rate, mashkanta tracks, arnona by city, Sal Briut costs, and Israeli household benchmarks.
+Covers Bank of Israel prime rate, mashkanta tracks, arnona, household health costs (mas briut / health-tax), and Israeli household benchmarks.

 Israeli household budgeting requires understanding unique local costs like arnona (municipal tax), mashkanta (mortgage) track regulations, mandatory salary deductions (Bituach Leumi, Mas Briut), and Israel-specific savings vehicles (Keren Hishtalmut) that differ fundamentally from other countries.